This site contains affiliate links. Please see Policies for more information.

-Since moving outside of town, a common question in my kitchen is, “Can you substitute…?”
+Since moving about 20 minutes outside of town (and the nearest grocery store), a common question I mumble to myself in my kitchen is, “Can you substitute…?”
 Today I’m sharing my tried and true common cooking substitutions with you.

 Some of these common ingredient substitutions are for baking and some are for cooking, but all will help you get a meal on the table for your family without having the stress of finding recipes for the ingredients you have.